jupyter-server/gateway_provisioners/docs/source/contributors/system-architecture.md

 1. Listen for interrupt and shutdown requests from the Gateway Provisioner's server and carry out the action when appropriate

-Kernel launchers are minimally invoked with three parameters (all of which are conveyed by the `argv` stanza of the corresponding `kernel.json` file) - the kernel's ID as created by the server and conveyed via the placeholder `{kernel_id}`, a response address consisting of the Gateway Provisioner's server's IP and port on which to return the connection information similarly represented by the placeholder `{response_address}`, and a public-key used by the launcher to encrypt an AES key that encrypts the kernel's connection information back to the server and represented by the placeholder `{public_key}`.
+Kernel launchers are minimally invoked with three parameters (all of which are conveyed by the `argv` stanza of the corresponding `kernel.json` file): the kernel's ID as created by the server and conveyed via the placeholder `{kernel_id}`, a response address consisting of the Gateway Provisioner's server's IP and port on which to return the connection information similarly represented by the placeholder `{response_address}`, and a public-key used by the launcher to encrypt an AES key that, in turn, encrypts the kernel's connection information back to the server and represented by the placeholder `{public_key}`.

 The kernel's ID is identified by the parameter `--kernel-id`.
 Its value (`{kernel_id}`) is essentially used to build